shafitek/CC3200-MCU---AWS-GCP-IoT-and-DTMF-Texting/README.md

 - Used Goertzel's algorthm to decode the DTMF signals from phone audio to text message.
 - Setup various peripherals, and timers.
 - Flashed SSL certificates of Amazon, Google, and IFTTT servers.
-- Constructed HTTP requests carefully from the bottom up, accounting for newline, carriage returns, etc.
+- Constructed HTTP request headers carefully from the bottom up, accounting for newline, carriage returns, etc.

 ---